OnurcanKoken/Programming_Challenge_Kopernikus/README.md

 I used `similarity_first_test.py` file, in the test folder, to make it easier to tune the parameters and observe the changes.
 Later, I created a `config.yaml` file to make it easier to adjust parameters for the actual solution, `similarity_dataset.py` file.

 * **gaussian_blur_kernel:** At first, I started testing with 3x3 kernel size and checked how blurry images become.
-I decided to increase the size by setting the parameter to [3, 5], and [5, 7] where it applies two blur twice.
+I decided to increase the size by setting the parameter to [3, 5], and [5, 7] where it applies the filter twice.
 I kept the parameter **min_contour_area** as zero and checked how **difference_score** variable changes (it is the score returned from _compare_frames_change_detection()_).
 In the end, I decided to use a relatively large kernel size **15x15**, which applies high amount of blur.
 In terms of computation, it did not change the overall duration much compared to applying multiple small kernel sizes.
 However, it is also possible to apply small kernel sizes multiple times.

 * **min_contour_area:** After setting the **gaussian_blur_kernel**, I checked what **cv2.contourArea(c)** returns for each detected contour.
 I tested by comparing very similar, slightly different, and very different images.
-Since the score is calculated by summing up contour areas, and I tried to keep the score low to filter more images.
-So I decided to set this parameter to **1000**.
-To filter less images, it can be lower to around 500, which will make it to be more sensitive to small changes between two images.
+Since the score is calculated by summing up contour areas, I tried to keep the score low to filter more images.
+So, I decided to set this parameter to **1000**.
+To filter fewer images, it can be lower to around 500, which will make it to be more sensitive to small changes between two images.

 * **similarity_threshold:** After setting **gaussian_blur_kernel** and **min_contour_area_**, I simply checked how the score changes on image pairs.
 It directly returns **0** for very similar images, and rapitly increases for similar (almost duplicated) images.
-So, at the begining I set this parameter to 2500 and applied over all dataset, and I thought there were still some similar images, so checked the scores calculated for those images and observed they were around 3000-4000.
+At the begining, I set this parameter to 2500 and applied over all dataset, and I thought there were still some similar images, so checked the calculated scores for those images and observed they were around 3000-4000.
 So, I decided to set this parameter to **5000**.
-To filter more, I think it can still be increased upto 7500, however to filter less, it can be decreased to 2500.
+To filter more, I think it can still be increased up to 7500, however to filter less, it can be decreased to 2500.
 I think this is a reasonable range for these parameters.

 ## 4. What you would suggest to implement to improve data collection of unique cases in future?